-NBPE’s Manager, Neuberger Berman, has a long-standing belief that financially material environmental, social and governance factors are an important driver of long-term investment returns from both an opportunity and a risk-mitigation perspective.
-The Manager was awarded top scores (5 stars) in the most recent Principles for Responsible Investment (PRI) assessment for its integration of financially material environmental, social and governance considerations within Private Equity.
+NBPE believes that financially material environmental, social and governance factors are an important driver of long-term investment returns from both an opportunity and a risk-mitigation perspective.

 Centered on NBPE’s objective to deliver better investment outcomes, the Board has adopted a Responsible Investment Policy.
 The policy is subject to periodic review by NBPE’s Board and the Manager’s Stewardship and Sustainable Investing (SSI) Committee.